Fitness Test

 Stand up and lean forward to the ground to touch your toes.
 See where you can hold the pose for at least 10 seconds.
 Make sure to perform this test while you’re warmed up.

 Finally, note that you should keep your legs straight but don’t lock your knees – you don’t want to strain yourself!
-Take a picture or record the distance so you can track your progress after your next fitness test.

 - A flexible athlete should be able to put their palms on the floor